skspade/skspade.github.io/data/blog/2020-02-24--generating-blog-posts-from-markdown-part-1/index.md

 > “a small tool that gives you a simple way to generate code or any other type of flat text files in a consistent way”

-It's a handy highly customizable CLI tool that allows you generate code based on functions and questions you configure.
+It's a handy highly customizable CLI tool that allows you to generate code based on functions and questions you configure.
-Basically you can set up a CLI form that you can fill out and it will generate code based on the functions you write.
+You can set up a CLI questionnaire that when you fill it out and it will generate code based on the functions you write.

 [Check it](https://github.com/plopjs/plop) out for yourself